 Normally the body tightly controls its blood glucose level within a ‘normal’ range.
 Having diabetes interferes with this control system, and people living with diabetes need to manage their own blood glucose levels by monitoring what they eat, adjusting their insulin or other medication doses, and frequently testing their own blood glucose levels.

-When blood glucose levels become too high or too low, people with diabetes (and some other people without diabetes) may become unwell and need first aid, or treatment at a medical facility.
+When blood glucose levels become too high or too low, people with diabetes may become unwell and need first aid, or treatment at a medical facility.